 Agency Approved Complement Current Complement T.C.H.C.
-300 172
+300 172 copy with original signature on file at Board Office

 The Service continues to work together in partnership with T.C.H.C.to identify individuals to be appointed and re-appointed as special constables who will contribute positively to the safety and well-being of persons engaged in activities on their respective properties within the City of Toronto.